List of Gad Guard characters: Satsuki Sanada

 Satsuki is Hajiki's younger sister.
 A dancer, Satsuki is convinced she will someday become a professional, if she gets a new leotard so she does not look shabby in front of the other girls.
 Both Hajiki and her mother give her money for this, because it is the one thing she likes to do, and they support her in that, even if they are poor.
-Satsuki is always worried about her brother and knows he is out getting himself in trouble, and has no problem shouting at him for being out too late and worrying about their poor Mom.
+Satsuki is always worried about her brother and knows he is out getting himself in trouble, and has no problem shouting at him for being out too late and worrying about their poor mother.
 Katana takes her hostage to get to Hajiki.

 Larry Harmony

 Aiko's father and the president of Central Electronics, the power company in Gold Town.
 His most important role in the story is when it becomes known that he has been collecting Gads and has quite a lot of them in a safe in his house.
 He was the buyer that had planned to buy the stolen Gads from Jacque and Wanda in the beginning, the ones that ended up going to Hajiki and Katana.
 Rich and always busy, Larry is not a bad guy, and he actually loves his daughter a lot.
 He just doesn’t show it well until after she gets kidnapped.
-He is under the belief for a long time that his daughter goes out to spend time with her horse to talk to it about her problems instead of telling him, and that makes him feel like she does not trust him.
-(She is actually out talking to her Techode.)
+He is under the belief for a long time that his daughter goes out to spend time with her horse to talk to it about her problems instead of telling him, and that makes him feel like she does not trust him (she is actually out talking to her Techode).
 He has done business with Hachisuka and Catherine in the past, apparently in the Unit Cobalt before its destruction, but not much is said about this.

 Jacque Bruno

-The leader of a street gang bearing his name, Jacque, is not exactly the big scary mobster one would expect him to be, as he is a little of a coward.
-A crook and a thief but still somehow personable, running around dressed like a hick-pimp with an endless number of bent cigarettes, and is known for being sarcastic and bad-mouthed.
+The leader of a street gang bearing the name, Jacque, subverts the image of an intimidating mob boss, as he is characterized as a coward.
+He is crook and a thief but still somehow personable, running around dressed like a hick-pimp with an endless number of bent cigarettes, and is known for being sarcastic and bad-mouthed.
 He appears in the show a lot, usually accompanied by his girlfriend, Wanda Woman, or many inexpensive thugs.
 Later in the series, Jacque becomes a big plot key when an old photograph comes into his possession, one that Katana wants badly enough that he rips the roof off of Hajiki's house to get it back from him.
 His original base of operations is a strip club probably owned by his girlfriend.